Responsible AI Question Bank: A Comprehensive Tool for AI Risk Assessment: Responsible AI Question Bank

 \textit{Level} is to assign the question level (1, 2, or 3) of the sub questions, indicating its importance and level of details within the risk category.
 The question levels are essential for facilitating tiered risk assessment, allowing for the effective use of the numerous questions available, as it may not be feasible to address all of them.
 This accommodates the needs of different groups of stakeholders in the risk assessment process and provides a top-down approach that allows organizations to focus on the most important and high-level risks first.
 The top-level question (i.e., level 1) is regarded as the fundamental question that provides a broad overview of the key risks.
 These questions are primarily intended for high-level decision-makers such as C-levels or senior managers.

 Subsequent questions are organized into second and third levels.
 Level 2 questions are typically more specific than level 1 questions and provide additional detail and context.
 These questions target managers and individuals (e.g., team members) with specific roles in overseeing AI-related projects.
 Level 3 questions are even more detailed and enables users to further break down the key risks.
 These questions are aimed at practitioners who require a detailed understanding of the technical and operational aspects of AI risk assessment.
+The following shows the example questions at different levels.